Apparent Israeli strike kills senior Hamas figure in Beirut and raises fears conflict could expand

-BEIRUT (AP) — An apparent Israeli strike in the Lebanese capital of Beirut killed Hamas' second-highest ranking political leader Tuesday, marking a potential escalation of Israel's war against the militant group and heightening the risk of a wider Middle East conflict.
+BEIRUT (AP) — An apparent Israeli strike in the Lebanese capital of Beirut killed Hamas' No. 2 political leader Tuesday, marking a potentially significant escalation of Israel's war against the militant group and heightening the risk of a wider Middle East conflict.

 Saleh Arouri, who was the most senior Hamas figure killed since the war with Israel began, was also a founder of the group's military wing.
 His death could provoke major retaliation by Lebanon's powerful Hezbollah militia.